noah-seltzer/eruptMS/docs/dbsetup.md

 [Deploy SQL DB on Azure](#deploy-sql-db-on-azure)

 ## Set up EF Core with model classes
+1. Make sure that correct `Connection_String` is set
-1. If there is a changes on database schema, run `dotnet ef database drop` and `dotnet ef migrations remove`
+2. If there is a changes on database schema, run `dotnet ef database drop` and `dotnet ef migrations remove`
-2. Then run `dotnet ef migrations add EruptMigration -c ApplicationDbContext -o Data/Migrations`
+3. Then run `dotnet ef migrations add EruptMigration -c ApplicationDbContext -o Data/Migrations`
-3. Run `dotnet ef database update`
+4. Run `dotnet ef database update`
-4. You should be able to see the tables created.
+5. You should be able to see the tables created

 ## Deploy SQL DB on Azure
 1. Go to [portal.azure.com](http://portal.azure.com)